 Often these teens are suffering from a mental illness such as depression, bipolar disorder, or anxiety disorder that has gone untreated.
 A teen who has thoughts of suicide is very hopeless, they feel like their situation is unbearable and they are desperate to escape the pain.
 These teens feel unable to solve problems and their attempts to cope have not been successful.
 Any threat of suicide or comments about wanting to be dead should always be taken seriously.
 Tell a trusted adult and get immediate help for yourself or your friend because treatment can work.

-Outreach is not a crisis center and office phones are managed Monday through Friday from 8:00am to 4:00pm.
+Outreach is not a crisis center and office phones are managed Monday-Thursday, 8:00 am– 3:00 pm and Friday, 8:00am – 12Noon.
 We respond to emails and phone calls during normal business hours.
 Calling your local police department at 9-1-1 is always an option if you or someone you know is experiencing a physical or mental health emergency.
-Click on Crisis Info for more information.

 - Prior suicide attempt

 - Feeling hopeless, helpless, worthless or guilty